ebelinski/iosref/swift-closures.md

   - /lambdas/
 ---

+{:.alert.alert-warning}
+This page has moved to [swiftly.dev/closures](https://swiftly.dev/closures)!
+The archive below will not be updated.

 Swift closures are blocks of functionality that are self-contained, and can be passed around.
 They are similar to _blocks_ in C and Objective-C, as well as _lambdas_ in other languages.
 [Functions]({{ "/swift-functions" | relative_url }}) are a special type of closures.

 * TOC